 [Regulation 111D inserted in Gazette 30 Jun 2010 p.
 3150.]

 111E.
-Subsequent option to become a covered GESB Super Member
+Covered GESB Super Member, certain people may opt to become

 (1) A GESB Super Member who is not a covered GESB Super Member and who is not entitled to become a covered GESB Super Member under regulation 111B may at any time opt to become a covered GESB Super Member, subject to the provisions of this regulation and of regulation 111F.